Mohammed-ElDesouky/Quasi-experiment-implementation-DoubleDifference_STATA/README.md

 # **GEPD Data Workflow: Step-by-Step Guide**

-### A guide for going from raw Global Education Policy Dashboard (GEPD) data to a set of key microdata files and indicators.
+**A guide for going from raw Global Education Policy Dashboard (GEPD) data to a set of key microdata files and indicators.**

 Created: December 2023
 Last Updated: September 2024
-Last updated by: Mohammed EL-Desouky

 [About this guide](#about-this-guide)